gigi1897/the_fake_one/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-This project is an enterely imaginated restaurant & bar reservation.
+This project is an entirely imaginated restaurant & bar reservation.

 ## Getting Started